Merv Riepe

 Mervin Merle Riepe (born July 16, 1942) is an American politician from the state of Nebraska.
 In 2014, he was elected to the Nebraska Legislature, representing a district in the Omaha metropolitan area.
-In 2018, he lost re-election to Democrat Steve Lathrop, but in 2022 after Lathrop decided not to seek re-election, Riepe was again elected to the Nebraska Legislature.
+In 2018, he lost re-election to Democrat Steve Lathrop, but was re-elected to the Legislature in 2022 after Lathrop decided not to seek re-election.

 Personal life and professional career

 Riepe was born July 16, 1942, in rural Griswold, Iowa.
 He graduated from Griswold High School in 1960, then served as a hospital corpsman in the U.S. Navy from 1960 to 1963.
 In 1968, he received a B.S. in finance from the University of Nebraska at Omaha; in 1970, an M.A. in health policy and management from the University of Iowa.

 After leaving the navy, Riepe worked in the field of health-care management.
 In 1964, he was named director of the Respiratory Therapy Department at Bergan Mercy Medical Center in Omaha.
 He eventually served, at various times, as chief operating officer and interim CEO of Bergan Mercy; as president of Mercy Hospital in Council Bluffs, Iowa; and as president of Children's Physicians, a joint venture of Omaha's Children's Hospital & Medical Center and Creighton University.
 After retiring from Children's Health Network in 2008, he worked as a health-care consultant.

 In 1974, Riepe married Janet Lee Anderson, a teacher at Benson High School in Omaha.
 The couple produced one son.
 Janet Riepe was diagnosed with multiple sclerosis in 1978, and died of pneumonia arising therefrom in March 1996.
 In November 1996, Riepe married Jody Gillispie.